-Do you remember how exciting it was to be 16 and driving for the first time?
-At the time, all you can think about is driving more, it takes years before you start to brainstorm ways to drive less.
-In fact, almost everyone fondly remembers their first car and the excitement it provided.
-Driving is supposed to be fun, after all.
-Driving is supposed to give you the freedom to do all the things that you want to do in your life.
+Do you remember how exciting it was to be 16 years old and driving for the first time?
+At the time, all you can think about is driving more, and it might take years before you start to brainstorm ways to drive less.

 Have you ever gone to the store just to browse?
 I think we’re all guilty there.

 Window shopping is a favorite pastime for some.
 But as society copes with COVID-19, many shoppers are turning to online shopping.
 Not only could this help prevent the spread and keep you safe, but it could also save you money with a pay-per-mile car insurance policy.

 Not to mention saving on the cost of gas!

 The COVID-19 pandemic has put a halt to nightlife as we know it.

 Instead of going to the movies until things get back to normal, a safer alternative may be to host an online TV watching session with your family or roommates.